Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 Such code have many disadvantages:

-1. Repeated boilerplate code with multiple $.post() arguments, including manual specification of CSRF token.
+1. Repeated boilerplate code with ``$.post()`` numerous arguments, including manual specification of CSRF token.
 2. Route urls are tied into client-side Javascript, instead of being supplied from Django.
+If you change an url of route in ``urls.py``, and will forget to update url path in Javascript, AJAX POST may break.
 3. What if your AJAX response should have finer control over client-side response?
 For exmaple, sometimes you need to open ``BootstrapDialog``, sometimes to redirect instead, sometimes to perform some custom action?